wkerby/planner-scheduler/README.md

 ## User Story

+As part of this assignment, I was asked to make changes to a planner and scheduler that would allow users to save agenda items.
+The agenda items persists upon refresh.

 ```md
 AS AN employee with a busy schedule
 I WANT to add important events to a daily planner